 Restorative Yoga is one of my favorite classes to teach and this amazes me.
 I am a Vata girl to the max.
 The Eastern Medicine system of Ayurveda posits that we are born with usually one or two doshas (body types), dominant.
 My dominant dosha is Vata, or the air element.

 Vata people need to move.
-And movement is a good thing for people with this body type, however, as is usually the case in life, we need to find balance, and there is a tendency toward too much movement for us vata folk.
+And movement is a good thing for people with this body type, however, as is usually the case in life, we need to find balance and there is a tendency toward too much movement for us vata folk.
 We can move so quickly that we don’t feel what’s going on in our bodies.
 Movement becomes a means to avoid.
-Vata people need to slow down enough (I’m not saying to a halt; stop and go energy exacerbates Vata) to feel our bodies, to feel our emotions and get connected.
+Vata people need to slow down enough (I’m not saying to a halt; stop and go energy exacerbates Vata – at least this Vata) to feel our bodies, to feel our emotions and get connected.

 When the Vata dosha is out of balance we are disconnected, ungrounded — frantic, even.